 - 1. Log on with an administrator account to the computer on which you want to install SQL Secure. - 2.
 Close all open applications. - 3.
-Run Setup.exe in the root of the installation kit. - 4.
-Click All Components under Install on the Idera SQLsecure Quick Start window.
+Run Setup.exe in the root of the installation kit.

 5. On the Welcome to the Setup Wizard for Idera SQLSecure, click Next.